Tameness of Margulis space-times with parabolics: The topology of Margulis space-times with parabolics

 \subsection{Finding the fundamental domain}

 A {\em topological polytope} in $\Lspace$ is a $3$-manifold closed as a subset of $\Lspace$ and whose closure in $\clo(\Lspace)$ is a compact manifold with boundary that is a union of finitely many smoothly and properly embedded compact submanifold.
-In \cite{CG17}, we defined a \hypertarget{term-crc}{{\em crooked circle}} to be a simple closed curve in $\Ss$ of form
+In \cite{CG17}, we defined a \hypertarget{term-crc}{{\em crooked circle}} to be a simple closed curve in $\Ss$ of {the} form

 for a complete geodesic $d$ in $\Ss_{+}$ with boundary in a parabolic fixed point or in a boundary component of $\tilde \Sigma_{+}$.
-We may refer to them as being {\em positively-oriented} since the definition depends on orientations of $\Lspace$.
+We may refer to them as being \newch{{\em positively oriented}} since the definition depends on the orientations of $\Lspace$.

-\begin{definition} A \hypertarget{term-cbd}{{\em crooked-circle disk}} $D$ is a properly embedded open disk in $\Lspace$ whose boundary $\partial D$ is a crooked circle satisfying the condition: If $x$ is a parabolic fixed point in $\partial d$ and $R_i$ is a sufficiently far away parabolic region for $x$, $R_{i} \cap D$ is a ruled surface in a leaf of the transversal foliation $\mathcal{D}_{f_i, r_i}$ obtained as in Theorem \ref{thm:Sr}. \end{definition}
+{Recall parabolic regions from Section \ref{subsub:pararegion}.} \begin{definition} A \hypertarget{term-cbd}{{\em crooked-circle disk}} $D$ is a properly embedded open disk in $\Lspace$ whose boundary $\partial D$ is a crooked circle satisfying the condition: If $x$ is a parabolic fixed point in $\partial d$ and ${\mathcal{P}}_i$ is a sufficiently far away parabolic region for $x$, ${\mathcal{P}}_{i} \cap D$ is a ruled surface in a leaf of the transversal foliation $\mathcal{D}_{f_i, r_i}$ obtained as in Theorem \ref{thm:Sr}. \end{definition}